Logo Futurismo

 Claudia Göttsche

-While surfing through the eternity of the internet one might stumble across some abstruse information and then you may wonder if they are true or complete nonsense.
-One of these Google-worthy statements we can find floating through social media channels many times throughout the past decades is the following: According to many people, some of them even well-known celebrities, whale sperm makes the ocean salty – but is this really true or just one of many hoaxes floating through the internet?
+While surfing through the endless sea of the internet, you might encounter some strange or confusing pieces of information.
+Then, you may start wondering whether they are true or complete nonsense.
+One of these viral claims has circulated on social media many times over the past few decades.
+According to many people — including some well-known celebrities — whale sperm supposedly makes the ocean salty.
+But is this really true, or just another internet hoax floating around online?

 Contents hide